MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 Overview
 --------

-A typical LFRic model is implemented with an initialise stage, a run stage (which executes a single time-step) and a finalise stage.
-The model can use a model database structure referred to as ``modeldb`` to hold the model state and other data.
+It is recommended that LFRic models are implemented with an initialise stage, a run stage (which executes a single time-step) and a finalise stage, using the model database structure referred to as ``modeldb`` to hold the model state and other data.

-Prognostic fields can be initialised during the initialise stage and stored in ``modeldb``.
+For models designed this way, prognostic fields can be initialised during the initialise stage and stored in ``modeldb``.
 As well as storing individual fields, ``modeldb`` can also store field collections.
 A field collection is a Fortran derived type that can store several fields or pointers to fields.
 Use of field collections permits large numbers of fields to be passed down a calling tree within a single argument.
 Fields can be added to a field collection dynamically, meaning the contents of the field collection can depend on the run-time configuration of the model.

 During the initialisation stage, a field collection can be created that includes references to all fields that need to be written to a